sweirich/pi-forall/notes.md

 A not so desirable property is that the bidirectional system is not closed under substitution.
 The types of variables are always inferred.
-This is particularly annoying for the application rule when replace a variable (inference mode) with another term that is correct only in checking mode.
+This is particularly annoying for the application rule when we replace a variable (inference mode) with another term that is correct only in checking mode.
 One solution to this problem is to work with *hereditary substitutions*, i.e. substitutions that preserve normal forms.